sbechara/introduction_to_engineering/Chapter1/Chapter_1.md

 Before we get any further, take a minute to write out a short description of what **YOU** think an engineer is and what they do:

 >Discussion 1.1: What is an engineer?
+> Before we jump into this book, take a minute to reflect.
+After all, you chose this major for some reason.
+What do you think an engineer does?
+Why did you choose this major?
+Your answer doesn't need to be a page long, just write a few sentences to reflect.

 ## Learning Goals